Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 • ...and suggest that Social Security is in any way responsible for the national debt.
 The Social Security Trust Fund is an additional part of the National Debt, it's not responsible for the debt.
 However, it's not included in the official debt number as an off-budget program.
 But the debt government owes to the fund still exists.

 Social Security is being manipulated by government as a cash cow.
-No one blames the program itself, only how the government appropriates its assets for general use.
+No one blames the program itself for this, only how the government appropriates its assets for general use.
 All blame belongs to the government that created it and transformed it into a shell game.

 No comments: